Open to Buy Reporting

 • Disc. % — Percentage of total discounts.

-1. Review the data per department and for the overall business totals see Group Totals at the bottom.
+1. Review the data per department.
+For overall business totals, see Group Totals at the bottom.

-• Period A (25-36 Months) – Represents the earliest of the three periods, covering a full 12-month span, two to three years before the report’s end date.
+• Period A (25–36 Months): The earliest of the three periods, covering a full 12-month span two to three years before the report's end date.

-• Period B (13-24 Months) – Represents the middle period, covering a full 12-month span, one to two years before the report’s end date.
+• Period B (13–24 Months): The middle period, covering a full 12-month span one to two years before the report's end date.

-• Period C (1-12 Months) – Represents the most recent period, covering the last 12 months up to the report’s end date.
+• Period C (1–12 Months): The most recent period, covering the last 12 months up to the report's end date.

 3. Sales Goals Report